sschwartzer/EasyPeasy/README.md

 =============================================================

-The users below have the SAME password:
+The users below have the SAME password and a WEAK one:

 domainuser